UK General Data Protection Regulation (UK GDPR)

 If you decide not to notify individuals, you will still need to notify the ICO unless you can demonstrate that the breach is unlikely to result in a risk to rights and freedoms.

 The ICO has the power to compel you to inform affected individuals if they consider there is a high risk.
 In any event, you should document your decision-making process in line with the requirements of the GDPR accountability principle.

 If you can't tell whether the situation poses a significant risk, or who is affected by the breach, the ICO will be able to advise you.

-If you use a processor, you should set out the requirements on breach reporting in your contract with them.
+If your organisation uses a data processor, and this processor suffers a breach, they must inform you without undue delay as soon as they become aware of the breach.
+You should set out the requirements on breach reporting in your contract with them, as required by the UK GDPR.
 See more on contracts and liabilities between controllers and processors.

-When do I have to report a data breach?
+How long do organisations have to report data breaches?

 - the likely consequences of the breach

 - the measures taken or proposed to be taken, to deal with and mitigate the breach

 - the name and contact details of the data protection officer (if your organisation has one) or another contact point where more information can be obtained

 Even if you don't have all the details available within the prescribed 72 hours, you should contact the ICO about the breach as soon as possible.
 You will be able to give them additional information later, as long as you are doing all you can to prioritise the investigation and deal with the breach appropriately.